jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

 #.
 Clear all of the data in RAW.
 Load the **phehc_sec.sec** file in the **sec_data** folder.

-    *   *Note:* The data were provided by the Ando group at Princeton University and is some of the data used in the paper: *Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled Small-Angle X-ray Scattering*\ .
+    *   *Note:* The data were provided by the Ando group at Cornell University and is some of the data used in the paper: *Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled Small-Angle X-ray Scattering*\ .
 Steve P. Meisburger, Alexander B. Taylor, Crystal